harrymt/ProductivityMapping/README.md

 # Study Mapper

 Android app to improve productivity during study.
+Links with it's server component [Study Mapper (Server)](https://github.com/harrymt/ProductivityMapping-Server)

-Built for my University of Nottingham final year project.
+**Built for the University of Nottingham as a final year project.**

 In order to build this project, you must place an `environment_variables.xml` in `app/src/main/res/values/environment_variables.xml`.
 This must contain a [Google Maps Android API key](https://developers.google.com/maps/signup).